agabor/docs/_includes/parse-server/file-adapters.md

 `GridStoreAdapter` is used by default and requires no setup, but if you're interested in using S3 or Google Cloud Storage, additional configuration information is available below.

-When using files on Parse, you will need to use the `publicServerURL` option in your Parse Server config.
-This is the URL that files will be accessed from, so it should be a URL that resolves to your Parse Server.
+When using files on MSG, you will need to use the `publicServerURL` option in your MSG Server config.
+This is the URL that files will be accessed from, so it should be a URL that resolves to your MSG Server.
 Make sure to include your mount point in this URL.

 When using `Postgres`, you will need to configure `S3Adapter`,  `GCSAdapter`, or `FSAdapter` for file support.
 The `GridStoreAdapter` does not work with `Postgres`.

 ## Configuring `GridStoreAdapter`

 If you are using `Mongo` and don't need file encryption, there are no additional steps needed to use the `GridStoreAdapter`.
-If you'd like to enable file encryption follow these instructions to configure Parse Server to use `GridStoreAdapter` with file encryption.
+If you'd like to enable file encryption follow these instructions to configure MSG Server to use `GridStoreAdapter` with file encryption.

 ### Set up file encryption
 File encryption is available in parse-server 4.4.0+.
 The `GridStoreAdapter` can encrypt files at rest in `Mongo` using AES256-GCM, allowing the adapter to detect if files are tampered with.